The Future of Gardening: Why Peat-Free Compost is the Way Forward

 Renewable Materials

 Peat takes centuries to form.
 Materials like coir, composted bark, and green waste can be replenished in weeks or months.
-That’s a huge win for sustainability.
+Thats a huge win for sustainability.

 Lower Carbon Footprint